rgoldsberry/election-analysis/README.md

 What we're doing is going row-by-row through the csv file and first, adding that vote to the running tally of total votes.
 Then we're checking to see if the candidate on the ballot already exists in our list of candidates.
 If they do not, then we add them to our list and then in either case we add a tally to that specific candidates' vote tally.
 The same concept was applied to counties with "county_list" and "county_votes" variables.

-From that one pass through the csv we had all the data we needed to answer the questions above and from there it was just a question of formatting it to print to the terminal and save it in the attached text file: [link to election_results.txt here]
+From that one pass through the csv we had all the data we needed to answer the questions above and from there it was just a question of formatting it to print to the terminal and save it in the [election_reults.txt](analysis/election_results.txt) file.

 ## Results
 The analysis of the election show that: